 Reflect on your motivation:

 Then, talk about what led you there.
 This isn’t an excuse, it’s a bridge to understanding.
-Suggest rebuilding trust through transparency, open communication, and possibly couples therapy.
+Suggest rebuilding trust through transparency, open communication, removing dating apps like Tinder if using, and possibly couples therapy.

 Give your partner space to respond.
 They may need time.
 Rebuilding trust takes consistent effort and emotional accountability.